 For each $i$ we have $\NCC(T_i)\leq \NCC(G)$.
 On the other hand, if $C$ is the conjugacy class of a cyclic subgroup of $G/G_{i+1}$, then the intersection of $C$ with $Q_i$ is either trivial or is the orbit of a $1$-dimensional subspace of $Q_i$ under the action of $T_i$.
 Thus the action of $T_i$ on the set of $1$-dimensional subspaces of $Q_i$ has at most $\NCC(G)$ orbits.

 Let $T_i'$ be the subgroup of $\GL(Q_i)$ generated by $T_i$ and the scalar matrices.
-Then $T_i'$ is also solvable of the same derived length as $T_i$, and the action of $T_i'$ on the set of nonzero elements of $Q_i$ has the same number of orbits as the action of $T_i$ on $1$-dimensional subspaces.
+Then $T_i'$ is also solvable with $\ell(T_i)\leq \ell(T_i')$ where $\ell(\cdot)$ denotes the derived length (in fact, $\ell(T_i)= \ell(T_i')$ unless $T_i$ is the trivial group), and the action of $T_i'$ on the set of nonzero elements of $Q_i$ has the same number of orbits as the action of $T_i$ on $1$-dimensional subspaces.
 Thus, if we bound the derived length of $T_i'$ in terms of the number of orbits of its action on $Q_i\setminus\{0\}$, we will be done.
 More precisely, we are now reduced to proving the following result:

 \begin{Proposition} Let $H$ be a solvable subgroup of $\GL_n(\dbF_p)$ for some prime $p$.
 Consider $H$ as an abstract group acting on $\dbF_p^n$, and let $r$ be the number of orbits of this action.
 Then the derived length of $H$ is bounded above by $f(r)$ for some absolute function $f$ (independent of $p$ and $n$). \end{Proposition}